This post may contain affiliate links. Read my full disclosure policy.

 - Passionflower – takes everything down a notch.
 Calms mind-chatter and anxiety-driven insomnia.
 Improves sleep quality.

-- Oatstraw– anti-depressant, nutritive, replenishes nervous system.
+- Oatstraw– anti-depressant, nutritive, and replenishes the nervous system.

 - Rose– calming, soothing, relaxing, helps to lift depression.